ava-labs/avalanche-docs/docs/subnets/network-runner.md

    "genesis": path to a file containing the genesis for your blockchain (must be a valid path)
 ```

-See the [avalanche-cli documentation] (#../subnets/create-a-local-subnet.md) for details about how to create and run Subnets with our _avalanche-cli_ tool.
+See the [avalanche-cli documentation](../subnets/create-a-local-subnet.md) for details about how to create and run Subnets with our _avalanche-cli_ tool.

 The network-runner supports avalanchego node configuration at different levels.